 Artist, scholar, educator and environmentalist

 Inspired by forms, topographies and phenomena related to place, memory, time, and language, she invites her viewers to consider and encounter earthly structures more delicately.
 She is deeply concerned with earth’s vulnerability amidst the wave of climate disaster in its path.
 While the most calamitous effects have yet to be felt by all, environmental devastation are unleashing heavy flooding, violent storms, droughts, desertification and a wreckage of the natural habitats.
-While her works romanticize nature’s sublimity, they re-examines the essence of life.
-Okore is currently working on multiple environmental engagements in Chicago and Nigeria.
+In her works, she romanticizes nature’s sublimity and the essence of life.
+Okore is currently working on multiple environmental engagements and collaborations in Chicago and Nigeria.

 Nnenna Okore is a Professor of Art at Chicago's North Park University, where she chairs the Art department and teaches courses in Art Theory and Sculptural Practices.
 She earned her B.A degree in Painting from the University of Nigeria, Nsukka (First Class Honors) in 1999, and subsequently received her MA and MFA at the University of Iowa, in 2004 and 2005 respectively.
 Added to numerous national and international awards, Okore is a recipient of the 2012 Fulbright Award.
 Her participation in over a hundred solo and group exhibitions combined in the last decade has earned her much recognition and accolade.
 Her works have been featured at venues including Museum of Art and Design, New York; Peabody Essex Museum at Salem, Salem; Tang Museum of Art, Skidmore College, NY; Museum of Contemporary African Diasporic Art, New York; Spelman Museum of Fine Art, Atlanta; Museu Afro Brasil, Sao Paulo, Brazil; and Memphis Brooks Museum of Art, Memphis.
-She has ongoing exhibitions at Mattatuck Museum; N'Namdi Center for Contemporary Art, Detroit; and October Gallery, London.
+She is part of the ongoing exhibition at Samuel Dorsky Museum of Art, NY, USA.